July 29, 2010 Ukraine #1 in barley exports in the world July 28, 2010 Ukraine could export 16 million t of grain this year

 Many awards of international prestige were won by Serhiy Paradzhanov's film, Shadows of Ancestors Forgotten, winning a place among the classics of the Ukrainian cinema (alongside with Babylon XX by Ivan Mykolaichuk, and the Petition Lost by B.Ivchenko).
 In the 1960s, the film won first prize at the International Cinema Festival in Mar del Plata (Argentine), the Cup of the Festival of Festivals in Rome, award of the British Academy of Film and Television, Gold Prize in Thessalonike (Greece).
 The film Swan Lake: The Zone (by Paradzhanov and Yury Illienko, 1990) was the first in the history of Ukrainian film to win the grand prix of the Cannes film festival.

 News features and documentary films of independence show the pages of the Ukrainian history, culture, national traditions, that were forgotten or hidden before.
 The best films are widely recognized by international audience.
-Such films as Fuzhou by Yury Illienko, Asthenic Syndrome by Kira Muratova, and The Voice of Grass by N.Motuzko have gained great popularity at film festivals in Cannes, Rotterdam, and Berlin.
-The Friend of the Deceased by V.Kryshtofovych has been great success in the prestigious Two Weeks of a Film Director program in Cannes.
+Such films as Fuzhou by Yury Illienko, Asthenic Syndrome by Kira Muratova, and The Voice of Grass by N. Motuzko have gained great popularity at film festivals in Cannes, Rotterdam, and Berlin.
+The Friend of the Deceased by V. Kryshtofovych has been great success in the prestigious Two Weeks of a Film Director program in Cannes.
 The Ukrainian film The Derelict was awarded the grand prix at the 36th San Remo Film Festival.

 Architecture

 Ukraine's architecture began developing during the 9th century during the Kievan Rus era.
 Buildings from this time period were constructed out of wood and included churches, fortifications and palaces.
 Timber was placed in horizontal sections with a hipped roof that provided a base for further construction.
 An example of a residential home in this style is seen in Chernihiv.
 At around the same time the Byzantine style began to take root in Kievan Rus.
 Both architectural styles had an influence on each other.
-Byzantine domes were reformed and colors used in decorating became more Rus.
+Byzantine domes were reformed and colours used in decorating became more Rus.

 From the 12th to the 15th century defensive structures such as castles, fortresses and protected monasteries were constructed in populated areas.
 Decorative patterns can be seen on the massive walls of these buildings in the form of red brick plakhta.
 Fortified monasteries closely resembled castles as they were carefully adapted to guard against attack.

 Between the 16th and 17th centuries a new form of architecture arose in Ukraine that was Renaissance.
-This is clearly seen in the the architecture of Ukraine's Lviv.
+This is clearly seen in the architecture of Ukraine's Lviv.
 Renaissance style greatly developed Ukraine's Baroque style.
 Soon a completely Ukrainian form of Baroque architecture was born.
 During the 18th century Ukraine's architecture began to feature plastering.
 Classicism came to the fore at that time and more public buildings and palaces were built.
 Ukraine's architecture of the late 1800s and early 1900s took on a variety of styles such as modern, neo-classicism, neo-Gothic and Moorish.

 Sadly, numerous stunning buildings were destroyed during the communist regime.
 Despite this many exquisite examples of Ukrainian architecture can be viewed throughout the country.